NicoHerbig/MMPE/README.md

 - copy the file mmpe-server/config.json.example to mmpe-server/config.json (copy and remove the .example)
     - if you do not want to use speech input, just copy the config example, but a file is needed for the server to run
     - if you want to use speech, create credentials on the IBM Watson website and insert them here
+    - to log in: add emails, passwords, and projects to the corresponding arrays
+        - the email and password pairs at the same positions in the array allow you to log in
+        - the list of integers at the same position in the projects defines which projects to see.
+They all start with "project" followed by the specified id.
 ## Running the repository <a name="running-the-repository"></a>
 - go into each folder separately and run 'npm install'
 - then run both projects using 'npm start' (or a run configuration in your IDE)